Lough Neagh Rescue: History

-Using his own savings, a donation from Craigavaon Borough Council, and a fundraising campaign, Gray Snr. raised £20,000, and Lough Neagh Rescue was established on 21 October 1989, when a lifeboat, Bungy, named in memory of his son, was placed at Kinnego, Co.
-Armagh.
+Using his own savings, a donation from Craigavaon Borough Council, and a fundraising campaign, Gray Snr. raised £20,000, and Lough Neagh Rescue was established on 21 October 1989, when a lifeboat, Bungy, named in memory of his son, was placed at Kinnego, County Armagh.

 A vital step forward for rescue on the Lough occurred in May 1990, when HM Coastguard erected an aerial on Black Mountain for VHF radio communication, which provided coverage to the Lough.

-Further fundraising took place, and with a grant of £60,000 from the Northern Ireland Office, a second lifeboat was purchased, and stationed at Battery Harbour near Ardboe, Co.
-Tyrone on 29 June 1991.
+Further fundraising took place, and with a grant of £60,000 from the Northern Ireland Office, a second lifeboat was purchased, and stationed at Battery Harbour near Ardboe, County Tyrone on 29 June 1991.
 The lifeboat was named David Gray.

 Even with these two resources, tragedy can still occur, and on 24 May 1992, Gary Breen (24) drowned, after trying to swim ashore from a broken down boat.
 Family and friends raised sufficient funds to provide a third boat, again placed at Kinnego.

 On 5 May 1997, Bungy II replaced Bungy.
 Latterly she had been renamed The Gary Breen, but was more commonly known as 'Support 1'.